hipe/tmx/lib/skylab/callback/doc/issues/023-the-callback-patterns.md

 ## :#storypoint:50

-this is an #experimental hack to let a polyadic node quack like a monadic node for the purposes of using a mutable conduit.
+this is an #experimental hack to let a polyadic node quack like a monadic node for the purposes of using a mutable shell.

-consider that all available "write" operations on any mutable conduit are always of the "set-foo" and not of the "add-foo" variety: you are always setting a proc for a particular channel, you are never adding a proc to a set of procs. we intend to keep it this way as long as it is practical to.
+consider that all available "write" operations on any mutable shell are always of the "set-foo" and not of the "add-foo" variety: you are always setting a proc for a particular channel, you are never adding a proc to a set of procs. we intend to keep it this way as long as it is practical to.